Cookies on this website

 Other Routine Immunisations: Tetanus vaccination is given to adults if not immunized before.
 A course of 3 injections of Diphtheria, Tetanus and Polio are given at monthly intervals.
 Two additional doses given at 10 yearly intervals should provide lifetime immunity, but you may require a further vaccination after 10 years if you suffer a dirty wound or are travelling abroad.
 The nurses will provide you with further information should you require.

-Pneumococcal Vaccination: are available anytime in the year – it is a once-only vaccination for over 65 year olds, although some may require a booster after 5 years.
-Also applicable for those considered at risk younger than 65.
+Pneumococcal Vaccination: is available anytime in the year – it is a once-only vaccination for over 65 year olds, although some may require a booster after 5 years.
+Also applicable for those considered at risk aged 2-64 years.
 We usually send an invitation for this vaccination

-Shingles Vaccination: is available anytime – it is a once-only vaccination for patients turning 65 years of age, through invitation shortly after your 65th birthday.
+Shingles Vaccination: is available anytime – it is a once-only vaccination for patients turning 65 or 70 years of age, through invitation shortly after your 65th or 70th birthday.
 For patients with a severely weakened immune system it is available when you turn 50 years of age.

 Opening Times